spsforks/QB64-Wiki/_SNDOPEN.md

 ```

-*Snippet 2:* Playing a sound from 2 different speakers based on program results.
+Playing a sound from 2 different speakers based on program results.

 ```vb